hansikawork-432/IPL-1st-Inning-Score-Prediction-using-Machine-Learning./README.md

 ```

-## This project is only made for educational purpose.
+## This project is strictly made for educational purpose using public kaggle data.
 It is not intended for any commercial use.